-Administration Building, is outside the security fencing of the compound, and includes the administrative offices of the Facility Warden, Assistant Wardens, Secretary to the Warden, Captain, Major, and Inspector from the OIG, and offices for several Support Staff Members.
+Administration Building, is outside the security fencing of the compound, and includes various administrative offices as well as the office of the Facility Warden and the Secretary to the Warden.
+Additional administrative offices for the Assistant Wardens, Captain, Major, Classification Supervisor, and several Support Staff Members are located inside the secured compound.

-Dormitory's A, B, and C are two-story buildings in the shape of the letter T (often referred to as a "T Dorm"), resulting in a three quad layout with two small dayrooms on each floor.
-Each dorm houses inmates with close, medium, or minimum custody level.
+Dormitory's A, B, C and D are single story building's with dormitory style beds, each housing inmates with security level 5 / medium or minimum custody level.
 These inmates are assigned jobs within the facility compound and do not leave the facility unless it is for an outside appointment, court appearance or transfer to another facility.

-Dormitory's D, E, and F are single story buildings with dormitory style beds, each housing inmates with close, medium, or minimum custody level.
+Dormitory's E and F are two-story buildings in the shape of the letter T (often referred to as a "T Dorm"), resulting in a three quad layout with two small dayrooms on each floor.
+Each dorm houses inmates with security level 5 / medium or minimum custody level.
 These inmates are assigned jobs within the facility compound and do not leave the facility unless it is for an outside appointment, court appearance or transfer to another facility.

-Dormitory Y is a single story building designated with segregation cells for special confinement inmates.
-Special confinement inmates include inmates placed on Disciplinary Confinement, Administrative Confinement, and inmates requesting protection.
+Dormitory G is a two-story building in the shape of the letter T (often referred to as a "T Dorm"), resulting in a three quad layout with one quad in Dormitory G designated with segregation cells for special confinement inmates.
+Special confinement inmates include inmates placed on Disciplinary Confinement, Administrative Confinement, and Protective Management.